-Nicola McDermott is an Olympic Games silver medallist, the Australian women’s high jump record holder (2.02m) and a NSWIS scholarship holder.
+Nicola Olyslagers is an Olympic Games silver medallist, the Australian women’s high jump record holder (2.02m) and an NSWIS scholarship holder.
 She won the bronze medal in women’s high jump on debut at the 2018 Commonwealth Games and withdrew due to injury in the same event at the Birmingham 2022 Commonwealth Games.

 The NSW Institute of Sport (NSWIS) athlete was first introduced to high jump at her local little athletics club on the Central Coast of New South Wales when she was seven years old.
 At age 11, she began working with coach Matt Horsnell who still coaches her to this day.
 Her personal bests increased year on year and in 2014 Nicola first represented Australia at the IAAF World Junior Championships where she finished 16th.

 Nicola’s breakout season came in 2018 when she was selected for the 2018 Commonwealth Games on the Gold Coast, where she set a personal best of 1.91m to clinch the bronze medal – her first medal on an international stage.

 After changing up her training she soared to new heights in 2019.
 In her first jump of the year she smashed her PB with a 1.94m leap in Canberra.
 Competing at the Golden Spike Ostrava she added another 2cm to her PB clearing 1.96m – a Tokyo Olympic qualifying height.
 Nicola then finished third with 1.94m at the Monaco Diamond League.
 Across the season she had placed in the top eight in five Diamond League meets.